-A Unit Holder cannot transfer its Units.
-For the avoidance of doubt, in case a Unit Holder holds Units for a beneficial owner pursuant to a custody relationship between such Unit Holder and the beneficial owner, a change of custodian by such beneficial owner shall be subject to a prior approval of the Fund Manager, but shall not be deemed a transfer for the purpose of the transfer restrictions under this Prospectus.
-Units may not be pledged or otherwise encumbered.
+A Unit Holder cannot transfer its Units, except if such Units are transferred to relatives in the straight line.
+Any such transfer requires the prior written approval of the Fund Manager.
+For the avoidance of doubt, in case a Unit Holder holds Units for a beneficial owner pursuant to a custody relationship between such Unit Holder and the beneficial owner, a change of custodian by such beneficial owner shall be subject to a prior approval of the Fund Manager, but shall not be deemed a transfer for the purpose of the transfer restrictions under the Prospectus.
+Units may not be